 - promotion of organization and programs

-Those with language skills may also assist with interpretation, translation and/or editing.
+Those with various language skills may also assist with interpretation, translation and/or editing.
 Regular attendance at meetings, daily logs and monthly progress reports, and a final evaluation of the program is expected.

 Applicants preferably have experience in or with an adoption-related field or organization, basic computer and communication skills, and must be fluent in English; multilingual applicants preferred.
 Korean language skills are also preferred, but are not required.
 Ideal candidates are professional, ambitious, punctual, dedicated, responsible, and have a strong desire to apply this experience to the further development of the adoptee/adoptive community and services.